zKxnai/steam-achievement-manager-plus/README.md

 #### Landing Page:

 #### Achievements:
 - Pin Icon to pin specific games at the top
-    - Progressbar
-    - Achievementcount
 - Save pinned games in database

 #### News: